 - My conversion rate toolbox Includes an extensive range of free and subscription solutions.
-This includes website analytics, image optimization, Voice Of the Customer, behavioural analytics, A/B testing and many more valuable resources and original posts explaining how to improve the performance of your digital marketing activities.
+This includes website analytics, image optimization, Voice Of the Customer tools, behavioural analytics, A/B testing and many more valuable resources.

 - Regularly updated and designed for the professional marketeer, usability expert, website designer, developer or conversion specialist.

-In separate posts you can find a glossary of conversion marketing terms and best practice processes for website optimization:
+- In separate posts you can find a glossary of conversion marketing terms and best practice processes for website optimization:

 Please bookmark this page to ensure you can find it when you next need it.